“I am on a lonely road, and I am traveling, traveling, traveling…

 Thank you Joni, for so beautifully explaining the most important reason for creating.

 Walking is a part of the program at the CVT singing retreat that I’m giving together with Karoliina Korpijaakko on the beautiful Préau estate in France this summer!
-Join us 7-14 July to work on vocal technique, song interpretation, stage presence, and get new inspiration and mentoring for your artistic career.
+Join us 27 July – 3 August to work on vocal technique, song interpretation, stage presence, and get new inspiration and mentoring for your artistic career.
 Freshly cooked, organic food, and stunning countryside surroundings – your inner artist will be nurtured to the max!
 Curious?
-Read all about the course here.
+Read all about the course.